An enormous range of pharmaceuticals, from painkillers to chemotherapy drugs, is entering our rivers and waterways via wastewater.

-Advanced treatment processes, such as activated carbon adsorption, advanced oxidation processes, reverse osmosis, and membrane bioreactors can achieve higher and more consistent micropollutants removal.
-However, no matter what technology is employed, the removal of micropollutants depends on phsyico-chemical properties of micropollutants and the treatment conditions.
-Additionally, a better monitoring of micropollutants in surface waters is essential for effectively predicting micropollutants’ impacts on the receiving environment.
+Advanced treatment processes, such as activated carbon adsorption, advanced oxidation processes, reverse osmosis, and membrane bioreactors can achieve higher and more consistent micropollutant removal.
+However, no matter what technology is employed, the removal of micropollutants depends on the physicochemical properties of micropollutants and the treatment conditions.
+Additionally, better monitoring of micropollutants in surface waters is essential for effectively predicting micropollutants’ impacts on the receiving environment.

 Read the full Document Micropollutants in the aquatic environment